 I don’t like the mascara or wand at all.
 The wand is a long, straight, stiff, plastic wand that is in no way flexible.
 I don’t know how many times I nearly blinded myself with it trying to get at my lashes on my inner and outer corners.

-The formula is very wet and it doesn’t fully dry either, so I often find my lashes sticking together (as in, top and bottom lashes sticking when I blink).
+The formula is very wet and as a result I often find my top and bottom lashes lashes sticking together.

 It smudges and flakes.
-Within an hour of applying it, despite it not drying down I have black flakes around my eyes and down my cheeks, I have clumpy lashes and by around three hours after applying it, I have black smudging around my lower lashes.
-If you see this, avoid it!
+Within an hour of applying it, despite it not drying down I have black flakes around my eyes and down my cheeks.

 My second-last miss of the month is the PS….
 Nudes Cream Metallic Eyeshadow.